GEA Advanced Whey Processing for higher yield and more process stability

 GEA’s range of centrifugal separators represent a versatile technology for a range of applications in whey processing, such as:

-• Skimming of raw whey and whey concentrate
+• Clarification and skimming of raw whey and whey concentrate

 • Bacteria removal from whey